lambdaclass/curse_of_mirra/docs/src/skill.md

 # Skill.cs Animations

-Lets start by explaining the differents methods we have in this script, since this script handle more things than just animations, lets focus only in the methods and flow of the animations.
+Lets start by explaining the differents methods we have in this script, since this script handles more things than just animations, lets focus only in the methods and flow of the animations.

 `SetSkill`

-It is use to initialize the skills once the character is selected,  it maps the skill from the backend, the skill scripteableObject, the animationEvent.
+It is used to initialize the skills once the character is selected,  it maps the skill from the backend, the skill ScripteableObject, the animationEvent.

 `ClearAnimator`

-This method clear each skill parameter, setting all booleans to false.
+This method clears each skill parameter, setting all booleans to false.

 `ChangeCharacterState`